HTGenomeAnalysisUnit/project_styler_py/README.md

 - fork this repository and editing the files in the `project_style_py/resources` directory to match your project's brand identity and then install the package from your forked repository to share the new defaults with your team.
 - create dedicated `palettes.yaml` and `themes.yaml` files for your project and ideally host them in the project GitHub repository.
 Then configure your scripts to always load these files from the centralized project source using the `load_project_palettes()` and `load_project_themes()` functions before setting the style with `set_project_style()`.

+When applying a theme for your project using `set_project_style()`, the default palette for seaborn is set to the palette named `default` if any, or the first palette defined otherwise.

 ## 📝 License